robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 ```

 #### Variable Number of Positional Arguments

+> [!IMPORTANT]
+> LXX Recall how variable number of positional arguments are marked in the documentation and their use-case.
+(K1)

 A special case of positional arguments are variable number of positional arguments.
 These are also referred to as `*args` or `*varargs` in Python.
 Some keywords need to collect a variable amount of values into one argument, because it is not possible to define the amount of values in advance.